Scalar curvature and volume entropy of hyperbolic 3-manifolds

 \subsection{Acknowledgments}

-\TODO{removed professor?} The authors would like to thank Ian Agol, Conghan Dong, Christina Sormani for enlightening discussions, and Andr\'{e} Neves and Ben Lowe for their interests in this topic.
+\TODO{removed professor?} The authors would like to thank Ian Agol, Conghan Dong, Christina Sormani for enlightening discussions, Xiaodong Wang for pointing out the reference \cite{Davaux03}, and Andr\'{e} Neves and Ben Lowe for their interests in this topic.

 A.S. was partially supported by NSF grant DMS-2104254.
 This research was conducted during the period A.S. served as a Clay Research Fellow.